-The results from these flats indicate that vapour pressures (air moisture contents) are higher in the insulated kitchens, one of the main sources of water vapour in the flats.
+Table 2.
+Percentage of time relative humidity greater than 70 percent water vapour in the flats.
 A possible cause is a reduction in adventitious ventilation by the sealing of cracks when the cavities were filled.
 There is little difference in the moisture contents in living rooms and bedrooms.